NASA Astronaut Group 21: Mission

 The 2013 class was originally thought to be the "first who will be trained for exploration beyond Earth orbit since the Apollo years".
 Their first goal was to have been to visit a near-earth asteroid in 2020 as preparation for an eventual mission to Mars.
-However, current NASA goals do not include an asteroid mission.
+Current NASA goals do not include an asteroid mission.
+Artemis II, the first crewed mission beyond Earth orbit since Apollo, ultimately took place in 2026.
+Two members of the group, Christina Koch and Victor Glover, were crew members of this mission.

 All eight members of the group have completed their training and have flown or are currently flying.
-Five were assigned to Soyuz expeditions to the International Space Station (ISS), with Hague as the first of the class to be assigned to fly, aboard Expedition 57/58 in November 2018, his flight being aborted during launch.
-McClain was on 58/59, Hammock Koch and Hague (on his reflight) on 59/60, Morgan on 60/61 and Meir on 61/62.
+Five were assigned to Soyuz expeditions to the International Space Station (ISS) with Hague as the first of the class to be assigned to fly aboard Expedition 57/58 in November 2018, his flight being aborted during launch.
+McClain was on 58/59, Hammock Koch and Hague (on his reflight) on 59/60, Morgan on 60/61, and Meir on 61/62.
 Three other members were assigned to the Commercial Crew cadre for flights to the ISS: Mann was assigned to Boe-CFT and Cassada on CTS-1, both aboard Boeing's Starliner, and Glover was assigned to SpaceX's Dragon 2.
 Glover flew on SpaceX Crew-1, and Mann and Cassada were subsequently reassigned to Crew Dragon due to delays to Boeing Starliner entering service.
 Both flew on SpaceX Crew-5.